 You should always feel comfortable when doing any work on your motorcycle.
 If you lack confidence or feel uncertain at all about how to install a new wheel, you should take it to a repair shop.

 Find The Best Wheels On The Market

 SMT Machining sells top-quality, long-lasting motorcycle wheels, rims, and parts for your customization needs.
-Our custom wheels are milled from American-made, aircraft-grade, 6061-T6 billet aluminum and available in polished, chrome, black, contrast cut, or unfinished if you want to custom match your paint.
+Our custom wheels are milled from American-manufactured, aircraft-grade, 6061-T6 billet aluminum and available in polished, chrome, black, contrast cut, or unfinished if you want to custom match your paint.

 If you assume our outstanding wheels are expensive, you will be pleasantly surprised to discover that they are very affordable.
-Plus, we offer interest-free financing that is within reach even if your credit is less than stellar.

 We make a large variety of sizes, including fat Bulldog Series wheels, available in all of the series we carry:

 - 20-inch motorcycle wheels

 - 32-inch motorcycle wheels